weglot/integration-hooks/README.md

 Script to automatically inject _hreflang_ tags and snippets into all pages into your Webflow or Squarespace website

+### Disclaimer

+This script automatically edit your website, please use it at your own risk.
+We encourage you to read the code.

+Here is a summary of what it's doing;

+**Squarespace**

+We connect to your git's Squarespace with username and password and add a commit named "WEGLOT - Add hreflang tags".
+This commit add script and hreflang tags to configure Weglot properly into the `site.region` file.

+Delete this commit to rollback this hook.

+**Webflow**

+We use your cookie config to send some requests to your Webflow editor:

+- We *add one custom field for each translated language* to all collections in order to store translated slugs.
+- We fill added custom fields to all items from all collections with the right translated slug.
+- We add script and hreflang tags to all custom head pages with right dynamic slugs.

 ### Requirements

 `node >=10`